 • High-risk activities (skiing, horseback riding, scuba diving)

-• Exercises with a high risk of falling
+• Any activity with a high risk of falling

-• Lying flat on your back or right side for extended periods after the first trimester
+• Lying flat on your back for long periods after the first trimester (modify with side-lying or a wedge, as recommended by your doctor or midwife)

 Tips for Exercising Safely

-• Warm-up and cool down: Spend at least five minutes stretching before and after exercise.
+• Warm up and cool down: Aim for 5 minutes before and after activity.

-• Include Kegel exercises: Strengthen your pelvic floor to help with labor, delivery, and postpartum recovery.
+• Add pelvic floor (Kegel) exercises: Supports labor, delivery, and postpartum recovery.

 When to Check with Your Doctor or Midwife